If you’ve been skeptical about the power of email as a marketing tool, you might want to reconsider your position.

 With numbers like that, it’s no wonder that so many salespeople focus heavily on email as a marketing tool.
-But, just in case you still aren’t sold on why you need to email clients, keep reading for five compelling reasons that you can’t afford notto use email (along with a few resources that will help you kickstart your own campaigns).
+But, just in case you still aren’t sold on why you need to email clients, keep reading for five compelling reasons that you can’t afford notto use email (along with a few free email marketing resources that will help you kick-start your own campaigns).

 Email keeps you top of mind

-Simply put: email is a great way to build relationships.
+Simply put: emailing clients is a great way to build relationships.
 While some marketers feel that they can get more accomplished with a client over the phone or in person, there are some real benefits to sending an email instead.

 - Convenience.
 Emails can be opened when and where the client is ready, meaning you’re less likely to catch them at a bad time.

-- Some prospects won’t pick up a sales call, but they might be persuaded to open an email with a compelling subject line.
+- Less aggressive.
+Some prospects won’t pick up a sales call, but they might be persuaded to open an email with a compelling subject line.

-- Emails are a great way to stay in touch with past clients, especially around holidays and life milestones.
+- Great for retention.
+Emails are a great way to stay in touch with past clients, especially around holidays and life milestones.

-In short, emails offer not just an effective method for getting in touch with leads, but a convenient way to keep in touch with your customers.
+In short, emails offer not just an effective method for getting in touch with leads, but also a convenient way to keep in touch with your customers.
 And, when you let your clients know you’re thinking of them, they’re more likely to think of you and your business.

 You can use more than just words

 Of course, in order to truly stay top of mind with customers, you need to offer value.
 This is another area where email truly shines as a mode of communication.
-Because, when you email a client, you aren’t limited to just words—you can send useful links, compelling images, and helpful documents.
+When you email a client, you aren’t limited to just words—you can send useful links, compelling images, and helpful documents.

 If you’re looking for a way to really stand out in your email marketing, consider sending one of our digital magazines.
 They are one of the four digital marketing tools you get with our Digital Marketing Platform.
-They’re full of delicious recipes and shareable articles and, best of all, contains your branding—reminding everyone you send it to of the immense value you offer.
+They’re full of delicious recipes and shareable articles and best of all, it’s personally branded for you—reminding everyone you send it to of the immense value you offer.